vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 <TemplateScenario block={validate} />

-The test now not only checks that the fields `username` and `password` exist and that they are strings, but also that they meet the criteria defined in our data model.
+The test now checks not only that the `username` and `password` fields exist and are strings, but also that they meet the criteria defined in our data model.

 For even more granular validation, we can refine the schema by [substituting](https://d42.vedro.io/docs/features/substitution) our generated values.
 This allows us to validate not just the type, but also the specific values of the fields: